Sprunkles137/yomih_sekiro/character_sheet.md

 - [ ] Implement.
 - [ ] Animate.
-- [ ] Button icon.
+- [x] Button icon.
 - [ ] Sound design.

 ### Deflect

 Guarding against damage.
 Is entered by performing the Deflect action and hitting Wait or Hold.
 Damage taken is dealt to the Wolf's posture, which is explained in the General Characteristics section.

+### Mikiri Counter

+The Wolf steps forward, anticipating a low attack.
+Essentially a fancy Low Parry that deals significant posture damage and gives decent frame advantage.

+- [x] Implement.
+- [ ] Animate.
+- [x] Button icon.
+- [x] Sound design.
+- [x] Particle.

 ### Sheathe

 Sheathe Kusabimaru.
 The Wolf enters a different stance where extra powerful moves can be performed, at the cost of Spirit Emblems.
 The Wolf's primary options are limited.
 Has a forward and backward dash.

-- [ ] Implement.
+- [x] Implement.
 - [ ] Animate.
 - [x] Button icon.
 - [ ] Sound design.
-- [ ] Implement Unsheathe, freeing the Wolf to do something else.
+- [x] Implement Unsheathe, freeing the Wolf to do something else.

 ### Deathblow